-Why boat insurance premiums are on the rise
+Why boat insurance premiums are on the rise in Canada

 Many of our policyholders are seeing an increase in their boat insurance premiums in 2019.
 Overall, all insurance costs are on the rise due to pressure from the larger market.
 Overall, many types of insurance are heading to a “hard market”, including pleasure craft insurance.
-We have not seen a hard market in Canada for q some time.
+We have not seen a hard market in Canada for some time.
 So the jump in premiums has come as a shock.
 A hard market is when there is tougher underwriting, reduced capacity, restricted coverage and higher premiums.

 Factors impacting the increase in boat insurance

 Marine insurance companies for the past five years and counting have paid out more in claims than they have received in premiums.
 As a result, premiums as charged are no longer sustainable and have to go up.
 The International Union of Marine Insurance (IUMI) has warned that it is not all smooth sailing for the boat insurance industry.
 According to the insurance association, there is a growing mismatch between premium income, covered risk, and claims costs.
 There are currently various pressures on the insurance industry that have resulted in increased premiums.
 Believe it or not, insurance companies do loose money, or no longer have a sustainable model for profitability.
 This will in the future affect the ability to pay out claims.
 Some of the major causes of boat insurance premium increases:

 Boat insurance premiums are on the rise because the cost of repairs continues to increase.
 In the past two years labour and parts prices have, on average, increased 25% to 30% Older boats put pressure on the system as well as new boats that have more sophisticated technology.
 New technologies cost more to repair or replace.
 The disposing cost of damaged vessels has increased even more in compliance with newly imposed disposal regulations.